 In a report on lessons learned from the Syrian crisis, Access Alliance also echoed the need for "general goodwill" in the successful collaboration of various partners in refugee resettlement, especially in the harnessing of the heightened interest in volunteers and the general public in supporting settlement providers and other agencies in welcoming refugees (Access Alliance, 2017, p.
 8).
-In the promotion of goodwill in order to work together to support PSR, one suggestion was to share positive stories or examples of successful partnerships in order to increase trust and build collaboration between sponsors and settlement workers (Brnjas 2018, p.
+One concrete suggestion was to share positive stories and examples of successful partnerships in order to increase trust and build collaboration between sponsors and settlement workers (Brnjas 2018, p.
 9).

-Focus on the needs of the PSR
+Focus on the needs of the sponsored refugee

-Another best practice in promoting collaboration is to focus on what primarily inspires both settlement workers and sponsors, supporting the settlement of privately sponsored refugees.
+Another best practice in promoting collaboration is to keep the focus on what inspires both settlement workers and sponsors, supporting the settlement of privately sponsored refugees.

-This focus on the needs of the PSR comes through in the literature when exploring what motivates sponsors to reach out to settlement and vice versa.
-One survey of faith-based sponsorship groups and settlement organizations found that, from the perspective of settlement organizations, partnerships would increase if they felt the partnership would help them to address a service gap that would otherwise not be possible to fill, and secondarily if they could see clearly how the partnership would benefit newcomers (Brnjas 2017, 8).
+One survey of faith-based sponsorship groups and settlement organizations found that, from the perspective of settlement organizations, partnerships would increase if they felt the partnership would help them to address a service gap that would otherwise not be possible to fill, and if they could see clearly how the partnership would benefit newcomers (Brnjas 2017, 8).
 In their research among settlement workers, 94% of settlement workers reported that partnerships were motivated by recognizing that faith groups are important to newcomers, and 76% saw it as addressing a service gap.

-On the sponsor side, they were also motivated by the above, but in addition they wished to see stronger evidence of the benefits of partnering with settlement organizations and hear more examples of successful partnerships.
-(Brnjas 2018, 8).
-For the sponsors, 93% saw partnerships as a way to address a service gap, and 60% because they recognized they lack some expertise.
-Both groups were looking for greater awareness of how partnerships were currently happening and their potential benefits (Brnjas 2017, p.
+On the sponsor side, many wished to see stronger evidence of the benefits of partnering with settlement organizations and hear more examples of successful partnerships (Brnjas 2018, 8).
+However, 93% of sponsors saw partnerships as a way to address a service gap, and 60% recognized they lack some expertise in settlement (Brnjas 2017, p.
 14).

-This was echoed by the findings of Welcome Home TO who noted that sponsors are primarily driven to volunteer by a perceived lack of capacity in settlement services for the PSR (Welcome Home TO, 2016).
+This was echoed by the findings of Welcome Home TO who noted that sponsors are primarily driven to volunteer by a perceived lack of capacity in settlement services for sponsored refugees (Welcome Home TO, 2016).
 In promoting collaboration, it could be helpful to motivate sponsors and settlement workers by putting the needs of the PSR first and focusing on their common goals of promoting integration.

-Involve Senior-level leaders
+Involve senior-level leaders

-Another success factor identified in strong collaborations is the involvement of senior-level leaders and decision makers in the partnerships that work on PSR settlement efforts.
+Another success factor identified in strong collaborations is the involvement of senior-level leaders and decision makers in the partnerships.
 Access Alliance identified that the involvement of accessible, willing, and supportive leadership is essential to enabling collaboration.
-An example was given of the Kitchener-Waterloo area and the importance of government decision makers involved in their multi-sector immigration partnership in enabling smooth school registration for PSR (Access Alliance, 2017, p.
+They gave as an example a case study of the Kitchener-Waterloo area and the importance of government decision makers involved in their multi-sector immigration partnership in enabling smooth school registration for sponsored refugees (Access Alliance, 2017, p.
 9).